ai/size-limit/README.md

     $ npm run size -- --why
     ```

+    > We use [Statoscope](https://github.com/statoscope/statoscope) as bundle analyzer.

-5. Now, let’s set the limit.
+6. Now, let’s set the limit.
 Determine the current size of your library,
    add just a little bit (a kilobyte, maybe) and use that as the limit
    in your `package.json`: